Digithought/PiNet/README.md

-BlackNet - .NET (C#) wrapper for the BeagleBone Black
+PiNet - .NET (C#) wrapper for the Raspberry Pi
 ========

-Provides .NET access to the BBB's IOs through the BBB's Linux file drivers.
+Provides .NET access to the RPi's IOs through the RPi's Linux file drivers.
 Configures the device tree (optionally) as necessary.

 The following IOs are current complete: